stan-dev/cmdstanpy/docs/optimize.rst

 - ``optimized_params_np``
 - ``optimized_params_pd``

-In the following example, we run the ADVI algorithm specifying only the input data:
+In the following example, we instantiate a model and do optimization using the default CmdStan settings:

 .. code:: ipython3